Strapchay/flask-sqlacodegen/README.md

 # Flask sqlacodegen

-Fork of [sqlacodegen](https://pypi.python.org/pypi/sqlacodegen) by Alex Gronholm.
+Fork of [flask-sqlacodegen](https://github.com/ksindi/flask-sqlacodegen) by @KINSHI of [sqlacodegen](https://pypi.python.org/pypi/sqlacodegen) by Alex Gronholm.

 What's different:

 * Support for Flask-SQLAlchemy syntax using `--flask` option.
+* Solves Argparse issues for users with python versions >3.10
+* Switches Enum logic to be class based instead of inline and then referencing the Enum class where needed
 * Defaults to generating backrefs in relationships. `--nobackref` still included as option in case backrefs are not wanted.
 * Naming of backrefs is class name in snake_case (as opposed to CamelCase) and is pluralized if it's Many-to-One or Many-to-Many using [inflect](https://pypi.python.org/pypi/inflect).
 * Primary joins are explicit.